BABESIA SYMPTOMS DON’T ALWAYS LOOK THE SAME

 Babesia was identified on peripheral smear.

-An 85-year-old man with a history of splenectomy and leukemia presented with recurring fevers and chills.
+An 85-year-old man with hairy cell leukemia and prior splenectomy presented with recurrent fevers and chills.

 This case highlights the risk of severe disease in immunocompromised patients.